OCEANIC PARTICIPATORY PROCESS

 The boundary of the "6 nautical miles" was based on existing legislation, which divides the type of human activities that take place within and beyond the 6 nautical miles, given that users of these two areas are different.
 Thus, the 6 nautical miles were accepted as a boundary to differentiate the coastal process from the oceanic process.

-In this context, acting with the conviction that the commitment to protect 30% of the ocean is only possible with the involvement of marine users, Blue Azores organized over 40 meetings with a total of 17 representatives from various sectors, including maritime-tourism companies, fishermen, maritime transport, non-governmental organizations, the scientific community, government departments, and authorities.
+In this context, acting with the conviction that the commitment to protect 30% of the ocean is only possible with the involvement of marine users, Blue Azores organized 43 meetings with a total of 17 representatives from different sectors, including associations of maritime-tourist operators, maritime transport, fishermen's associations, non-governmental environmental organizations, government departments and authorities.

 29